lewjc/CombiLog/README.md

 // Use this url to connect to the websocket server in your chosen language. const fullURL = $`{url}{query}`

+// Add a header to the socket open request with the following contents

+const headers = { "combilog-service-secret": "MY-SUPER-SECRET"}

 ```

 6. To send a Log Message to the aggregator, use your connection to the websocket server to send a message, using the following JSON payload